Standard Terms For The Supply Of Goods And/Or Services

 12.3 Where no time period for Acceptance Testing is agreed, the Customer will have ten (10) Business Days within which to implement the Acceptance Test to the Goods.
 Goods and/or Services will be deemed Accepted if the Customer fails to give notice of its Acceptance or Rejection of the Goods and/or Services within the time permitted or uses the Goods and/or Services in a commercial or production environment.
 The Customer bears the risk of any adverse consequences of use of Goods and/or Services for which no notice of Acceptance has been given.

-12.4.2 accept the Goods and/or Services at a reduced charge by agreement with the
+12.4.2 Accept the Goods and/or Services at a reduced charge by agreement with the Company.

 12.5 The Customer may change the date of the delivery of any Goods and/or Services with the written agreement of the Company, provided that agreement is not unreasonably withheld.
-The Customer will bear the cost of the change, if any.
+The Customer will bear the cost of any changes.

 13.1 Subject to clause 21, if any amount due and payable by the Customer to the Company is in arrears, the Company shall have the right, until such amount has been paid, to: suspend any deliveries of Goods and the provision of Services under the Contract or any other contract then in force between the Company and the Customer.